hejiepn/massive_parallel_fir_filter/docs/project/high_level.rst

   * generated HTML of the register definitions (if the module has CPU accessible registers)
   * DMA descriptors (for TL-UL hosts)
   * block memory layout (if used, e.g. video memory)
+  * module ports are *not* required, as the major ports should already be visible on the "Hardware top level block diagram" and minor signals are not part of the high level design.

 * verification plan: bullet points of the tests to be performed by your C code